Why Do Babies Have Flawless Skin? Find Out the Real Reasons

 Take some time to reflect on your day to see where and what the triggers were: ones that caused your heart rate to go up, your muscles to stiffen; ones that caused anger or resentment to well up or caused you to re-live past hurts or imagine future disasters.

 Many of these issues could be resolved by constructive conversation, not saying anything rash until you take the time to evaluate the situation fully, trying to put yourself in the other person’s shoes.
 Nurturing the courage to stand up for yourself (in a non-violent manner), when the situation calls for it; this is a huge factor in good mental hygiene.
 These habits might take time to mature, but the rewards are not minor.
-The result is less of all the major negative emotions which translates into good health and vibrant skin that does not age or deteriorate prematurely.
-For many, daily exercise is a big player in unwinding the emotions.
-For others, meditation does the trick.
+The result is less of all the major negative emotions which translates into good health and radiant skin that does not age or deteriorate prematurely.
+For many, daily exercise is a big player in unwinding emotions.
+For others, meditation does the anti-ageing trick.

-Babies Aren’t Fully Mentally Conditioned:
+Babies Aren’t Fully Mentally Conditioned

 This is the blessing that comes with being a little one.
 Babies do not have a set of expectations to check off the master life-list every day.
 It takes some time for babies to learn the skills of behaving in a way that is socially acceptable.
 So in that sense, they are not weighed down by the requirement of appropriate behavior.
 It takes a while to learn the difference between right and wrong and to respond appropriately to subtle social cues.
 No wonder then babies have such beautiful skin.
 When parented lovingly and compassionately, the possibility of babies developing psychological issues as children and adults (like low self-esteem, anger, hostility) is low.
 Babies have their unique personalities as well as tendencies of developing certain personality traits, but the discussion here purely deals with parental and social conditioning.

 As adults, the performance pressure can be high and many times quite uncomfortably so.
 Be it at work or home or in social situations, the need to adapt and respond appropriately can result in stifled emotions, and worse, a departure from our own true nature.
 These strictures and withheld emotions result in subtle but consistent bodily responses.
-Like tightening of the forehead muscles, clenching of the jaw muscles, resulting in what is called expression lines (premature wrinkles and lines along areas of frequent muscle clenching and movement).
+Like tightening of the forehead muscles, clenching of the jaw muscles, resulting in what is called expression lines (premature wrinkles and lines along with areas of frequent muscle clenching and movement).
 The emotional toll of not being able to express yourself freely gets us back to the discussion of stress and how it impacts our overall health and the beauty of our skin.

 What Can I Do?

 Finding constructive and non-threatening ways of expressing yourself freely and appropriately is worth all it takes to do it.
-An emotional release is health and beauty-promoting at all lives.
+An emotional release is health and beauty-promoting at all times.
 When emotions and self-expression are kept under wraps, one’s mind can resemble the insides of a bubbling volcano.
 Once it erupts, friendships can break and relationships can take a beating.
-So it is best to express yourself freely, gently and in a timely manner.
+So it is best to express yourself freely, gently, and in a timely manner.
 The routine emotional cleansing will show externally as beautiful and glowing skin (just like a baby’s).
 Creative outlets can be very therapeutic too.
-Music, dancing, painting, formulating natural personal care products and researching (in my case) are all great examples.
+Music, dancing, painting, formulating natural personal care products, and researching (in my case) are all great examples.
 And yes, don’t forget to consciously relax your facial muscles throughout the day.
 You don’t want those expression lines on your face!

 Fill out this form with questions about skin and hair care and I shall respond soonest I can.
-Going natural with your skin and hair care is one the most important step towards healthy and flawless skin and hair.
+Going natural with your skin and hair care is one of the most important step towards healthy and flawless skin and hair.
 Make the move today and make your dream of perfect skin and gorgeous hair a reality.